Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Concept

 \Cref{fig:results2} presents results across a finer range of $I_y$ and $I_z$ values centered around the compensation currents that can be inferred from \cref{fig:results1}.
-Here, 100 experimental shots were taken for each condition and polarity.
-This finer sampling enables a more precise identification of the true magnetic center corresponding to $\vb B_\text{ext} = 0$.
+Here, 100 experimental shots were taken for each condition.
+This finer sampling enables a more precise identification of $\vb 0$, and contributes better data for determining the exact compensation values.

-Next, exploiting the directional and linear response of the cloud displacement to the total external field $\vb B_\text{ext}$, as given by \labelcref{eq:displacedCenter}, and the linear dependence of the controlled bias field $\vb B_\text{bias}$ on the applied coil currents, we infer the compensation currents that zero the net external field in each direction via linear regression.
+Next, we consider $\Delta \vb r$ to exploit its directional \emph{and linear} response to the total external field $\vb B_\text{ext}$, as given by \labelcref{eq:buoySignal}.
+We also invoke the linear dependence of the controlled bias field $\vb B_\text{bias}$ on the applied coil currents.
+Hence the compensation currents that zero the net external field in each direction can be inferred via linear regression.
 That is, according to the Biot–Savart law, we can write

 where the coefficients \( \alpha_i \) characterize the effective field contributions of the corresponding coil pair at the MOT center.
 Compensation means finding the currents where